-29 Related party transactions - Group
+30 Related party transactions - Group

 Balances and transactions between the Group companies, which are related parties, have been eliminated on consolidation and are not disclosed in this note.
-Transactions between the Group and its related parties are disclosed below:
+Transactions between the Group and its related parties are disclosed below, in addition to being disclosed in trade and other receivables, trade and other payables, and other financial assets and liabilities.